Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-07.md

   - January === 0
 - `myDate.setMinutes(30)`

-_Never mutate s source object always make a copy and mutate that to avoid side effects._
+_Never mutate source object always make a copy and mutate that to avoid side effects._

 ```JS
 const d = new Date(2019, 0, 10)